TheUnseenBug/Travel-planner-group/README.md

 ### 4. Autocomplete for Destinations
 Uses Nominatim's OpenStreetMap API to provide suggestions for destinations based on user input.

+### 5. Navigation
+Users can use the header and the footer to navigate application

 ### Installation